AbdelhamidSmiri/select_type_questions/README.md

-## this code for How to Implement Dynamically by admin user Various Types of Questions, Such as Checkbox, Radiobox, Text, or Other
+## This code for How to Implement Dynamically by admin user Various Types of Questions, Such as Checkbox, Radiobox, Text, or Other
 ![Tux, the Linux mascot](/images/Screenshot.png)